 During this course, students develop command of the vehicle, public road driving skills, and further mastering of backing maneuvers.
 The road training will include city and country driving on local Maine roads, highways and byways.
-In combination with the 2 hours spent on the road in the Basic Yard Maneuvers course, this course will satisfy the required 12 hours of public road training.
 This portion of the program satisfies the Entry-Level Driver Training Behind the Wheel Public Road training required by FMCSA.